MitulAggarwal1/AI-Personal-Trainer/README.md

 If you encounter build errors on Windows, install the Microsoft C++ Build Tools with the "Desktop development with C++" workload and restart your terminal before retrying the installation.

+### 5. Required files

+Make sure `movenet_thunder.tflite` (the pose estimation model) is in the project root directory.
+This is for the earlier versions that require this file.
+The latest version does not require this file..

 ## Running the App